 When you find yourself flung into dire and dark circumstances, an important first step is to establish a sense of your surroundings.
 There’s little you can do to protect yourself and your loved ones when you’re stranded in the dark, which is why you should always have emergency lights ready.

-Emergency safety lights like the SK636 or SK638 Lights Out LED lights are the ideal alternative to other light sources such as flashlights and candles.
+Emergency safety lights like the SK636V2 Rechargeable Battery Powered LED Emergency Light are the ideal alternative to other light sources such as flashlights and candles.
 Most flashlights vary in light strength and need constant upkeep to ensure battery and bulb lifespans, while candles pose a fire hazard, particularly during times of panic and uncertainty.
 Although most phones have built-in flashlights, these quickly drain essential battery life, preventing you from getting into contact with loved ones or emergency services.

-The SK636 and SK638 possess essential functions to help you navigate through a power outage.
-Most importantly, these chargeable emergency lights save you the hassle of fumbling through drawers and cabinets in the darkness for spare batteries for your flashlight or matches for your candles.
-As soon as a power outage is detected, these emergency LED lights automatically turn on and illuminate your surroundings.
-That’s because the SK636 and SK638 are intended to set and forget: simply adjust their settings such as light strength to your liking and plug them into an outlet.
-Depending on your chosen settings, our emergency lights can last for:
+Emergency lights tend to possess essential functions to help you navigate through a power outage.
+As soon as a power outage is detected, the SK636V2 emergency LED light automatically turns on and illuminates your surroundings.
+That’s because the SK636V2 is intended to set and forget: simply adjust its settings such as light intensity to your liking and plug this rechargeable safety light into an outlet.

 2. Determine Your Situation

 Now that you’ve brightened your surroundings, take a moment to determine the cause of the outage.
 Is there a storm raging outside that might have damaged electrical infrastructure?
 Have your circuit breakers tripped?
-If you still have an Internet connection, consult an outage map to see if other homes in your area have reported similar outages.
+If you still have an Internet connection, consult your local outage map to see if other homes in your area have reported similar outages.

 3. Temperature Control